-The purpose of the Alberta Force Free Alliance is to provide a one-stop resource for dog owners who are passionate about ensuring all dogs are handled in a loving and force free manner in all areas of their lives, be it training, veterinary services, grooming, doggy daycare, rescues, breeders, kennels and boarding, animal events or retailers.
-Everyone listed in the resources has signed a pledge promising that dogs entrusted to their care or under their instruction are handled without intentional intimidation, flooding, force or pain, and with as little restraint as is safe for the dog and humans involved and without intent to cause harm.
-The retailers listed will not sell or promote any training accessories that work based on the principle of scaring or inflicting pain such as citronella collars, ultrasonic bark deterrents, pet correctors, choke collars, prong collars or shock/bark/e-collars.
+Welcome!The Alberta Force Free Alliance provides a one-stop resource for pet owners who want to ensure that all of their animals are trained, cared for, and handled in a loving and force-free manner.
+Whether it is at training classes, veterinary services, grooming, doggy daycare, breeders, kennels, boarding, animal events, or retailers.
+Everyone listed in the AFFA Directory have signed a pledge promising that the dogs entrusted to their care or under their instruction are handled without intentional intimidation, flooding (full force of negative stimuli), force, or pain.
+That the dog should be handled with as little restraint as is safe for the dog, staff, and humans involved and without intent to cause harm.
+The retailers listed will not sell or promote any training accessories or equipment that will intentionally cause fear and pain to the dog.
+These products include; citronella collars, ultrasonic bark deterrents, pet correctors, choke collars, prong collars, or shock/bark/electronic collars.

 WHO WE ARE